lightlace/cpp-docs.de-de/docs/mfc/reference/cmfcpopupmenu-class.md

 ### <a name="remarks"></a>Hinweise

-##  <a name="insertitem"></a>  CMFCPopupMenu::InsertItem
+##  <a name="insertitem"></a>Cmfcpopupmenu:: InsertItem

-Fügt ein neues Element in der Popup-Menü an der angegebenen Position.
+Fügt ein neues Element in das Popup Menü an der angegebenen Position ein.

 ```
 int InsertItem(